The Lost Art of Context Setting

 In an effort to help you have better meetings, here is a quick checklist to set the context and clarify the reason you are meeting:

-Propose why is it important now and any recent developments.
+• Explain why it’s important now and share any relevant recent developments.

 This can usually be done in less than one minute (with a few more minutes for questions).
 As you get skilled at context setting, you can learn to do this quickly and even create a short-hand style for your common meetings and frequent collaborators.